vkravets/Fido4Java/README.md

 JFtn is a ftn-tosser written in Java.
 This is the fork from the origin http://sourceforge.net/projects/jftn/ project.
 To use JFtn you need installed JVM with at least 1.6.
 Feel free to report bugs and request for features.
 Its very simple for now and can be used only for read-only system.
-It cant toss netmail, have bugs, and still under develompent.
+It can toss netmail, have bugs, and still under develompent.

 ### FEATURES